jacobmunson/LearningSQL/README.md

 - SQL keywords: SELECT, UPDATE, WHERE, ORDER BY
 - Four fundamental operations that apply to any database: read (SELECT), insert (INSERT), update (UPDATE), remove (DELETE)
 - The four above are often referred to as CRUD (Create, Read, Update, Delete)
-- General format of the CRUD:
+- General format of the select in SQL: SELECT column-names FROM table-name WHERE condition ORDER BY sort-order
-            - SELECT column-names
-        FROM table-name
-        WHERE condition
-        ORDER BY sort-order

 ## Resources